UCCJEA Child Custody Jurisdiction in AZ | Hildebrand Law, PC

 The Uniform Act is very specific about what information must be included in the petition.
 The papers must be served on the other party.
 The parent can also ask the court to issue a warrant to take physical custody of the child if the child is in danger of serious physical harm or if she might be taken out of Arizona.
 If the court issues the warrant, the enforcement petition must be heard the following court day.
 The party losing a motion to enforce the order can appeal it.

 If you need information about UCCJEA child custody jurisdiction in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody attorneys have over 100 years of combined experience successfully representing clients in child custody cases in Arizona.
+Our Arizona child custody attorneys have decades of combined experience successfully representing clients in child custody cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.